angadpc/dsp/statistics/2-4-cohens_d.md

 [Think Stats Chapter 2 Exercise 4](http://greenteapress.com/thinkstats2/html/thinkstats2003.html#toc24) (Cohen's d)

 Solution: Cohen's Effect essentially finds the difference between the MEAN quantities of two variables.
 So in the case of Total Weight in pounds for first born babies & the rest, it takes the MEAN weight of all first born babies & the MEAN weight of all the others & finds the mean difference which has to be divided by the combined standard deviations of the two groups.
-Combined standard deviation is the standard deviation of the distribution formed from the combination of distributions of
+Pooled standard deviation is the average of the standard deviations of the individual groups.

 ```meanTotalWeightFirstBabies = firsts.totalwgt_lb.mean()
 meanTotalWeightOthersBabies = others.totalwgt_lb.mean()